RoboPhred/autoccultist/readme.md

 An experimental automaton for playing Cultist Simulator.

 **WARNING**: This is experimental software that is still under development.
 It does its job, but it is **NOT** user-friendly.
-Only attempt to use this if you are willing to dig in to how this mod works and get your hands dirty writing con figs. Others may want to wait until the mod is more refined and user-friendly before attempting to use it.
+Only attempt to use this if you are willing to dig in to how this mod works and get your hands dirty writing configs.
+Others may want to wait until the mod is more refined and user-friendly before attempting to use it.

 **WARNING**: This is prerelease documentation.
 It is incomplete, and as changes are made, may be incorrect.

 The purpose of this mod is to provide a means of making Cultist Simulator play itself.
 Either though individual ongoing tasks (EG: Obtain, work, and submit a commission, and sell a Spintria if funds are low), or through a higher level list of tasks.

-It was originally conceived as a hobby project, one taken on for the challenge of it and to see if a complex game like Cultist Simulator can be 'solved' algorithmically.
-However, as time goes on it is slowly acquiring the tools and UI necessary to allow it to be used as a utility for people who want to automate away repetitive tasks during normal game play.

 ## Usage

-There are two ways of using Autoccultist: As a task automaton, and as a completely automated game player.

 First, you must configure the behaviors you want.
 See [configuration](#configuration).

-With the mod installed, and once in-game, you can open the controls with F10.
-This opens up the Diagnostic panel
+You can then hit F10 to open the control panel when in a game.

 ### The diagnostic panel